TaskarCenterAtUW/TDEI-python-ms-osw-confidence-metric/README.md

 CONFIDENCE_RES_TOPIC=<Confidence response topic>

 ```
-Note: Replace the endpoints with the actual endpoints
+Note: Replace the endpoints with the actual endpoints of the environment you want to run the service in

 ### Run the Server

 `uvicorn src.main:app --reload`

+remove `--reload` for non-debug mode

 ### Run the examples